fossas/spectrometer/docs/differences-from-v1.md

 ### Migrate your .fossa.yml file

 We've made major breaking changes in the `.fossa.yml` file format for CLI 2.x to improve clarity.
-You'll need to migrate your 1.x `.fossa.yml` to the new 2.x format for their configurations to apply. `.fossa.yml` for 1.x will be ignored when running 2.x.
-We determine whether a configuration file is for 1.x by examining its `version` field.
+You'll need to migrate your 1.x `.fossa.yml` to the new 2.x format for their configurations to apply. `.fossa.yml` for 1.x will be ignored when running cli with version greater than 1.x.
+We determine whether a configuration file is compatible by examining its `version` field.

 - .fossa.yml with version field value of `1` and `2` are for 1.x.
 - .fossa.yml with version field value of `3` are for 2.x.